-- 1. Prior to the first flight, each new member shall attend an INDOC class with a club-authorized flight instructor detailing these SOPs as well as any other applicable club practices and policies.
-All members shall attend an annual recurrent INDOC course at least once per year.

-- 2. All Checkouts will be conducted in accordance with 3.1.0 & appropriate aircraft addendums as well as Appendix F.
+- 1. All Checkouts will be conducted in accordance with 3.1.0 & appropriate aircraft addendums as well as Appendix F.

-- 3. No aircraft will be taken farther than 100nm during the checkout phase without prior board approval.
+- 2. No aircraft will be taken farther than 100nm during the checkout phase

-- 4. Prior to a student pilot solo, that student must fly with a different instructor for a secondary instructor's safety perspective.
+- 3. Prior to a student pilot solo, that student must fly with a different instructor for a secondary instructor's safety perspective.

-- 5. All Club Documents must be uploaded prior to any flight.
+- 4. All Club Documents must be uploaded prior to any flight.

 - 1. Complete User Profile

 - 2. Emergency Contact

 - 3. Photo Identification

 - 4. Pilot's Certificate

 - 5. Medical Certificate

 - 6. Club Application

 - 7. Club Bylaws

 - 8. Club SOPs

 - 9. Appropriate Renter's Insurance

-- 6. Checkouts are valid for 12 calendar months, unless otherwise specified by aircraft specific addendums.
+- 5. Checkouts are valid for 12 calendar months, unless otherwise specified by aircraft specific addendums.

-- 7. All checkouts are considered invalid if the member's INDOC course is out of date.